abetlen/llama-cpp-python/README.md

 )
 ```

-By default the `from_pretrained` method will download the model to the huggingface cache directory so you can manage installed model files with the `huggingface-cli` tool.
+By default [`from_pretrained`](https://llama-cpp-python.readthedocs.io/en/latest/api-reference/#llama_cpp.Llama.from_pretrained) will download the model to the huggingface cache directory, you can then manage installed model files with the [`huggingface-cli`](https://huggingface.co/docs/huggingface_hub/en/guides/cli) tool.

 ### Chat Completion